weissi/swift-evolution/proposals/NNNN-static-link-runtime-libraries-by-default-on-supported-platforms.md

 ## Introduction

-Swift 5.3.1 introduced [static linking on Linux](https://forums.swift.org/t/static-linking-on-linux-in-swift-5-3-1/).
+Swift 5.3.1 introduced [statically linking the Swift runtime libraries on Linux](https://forums.swift.org/t/static-linking-on-linux-in-swift-5-3-1/).
 With this feature, users can set the `--static-swift-stdlib` flag when invoking  SwiftPM commands (or the long form `-Xswiftc -static-stdlib`) in order to statically link the Swift runtime libraries into the program.

 On some platforms, such as Linux, this is often the preferred way to link programs, since the program is easier to deploy to the target server or otherwise share.
 This proposal explores making it the default behavior on such platforms.

 ## Motivation

-Darwin based platform ship with the Swift runtime libraries in the shared cache.
+Darwin based platform ship with the Swift runtime libraries in the _dyld shared cache_.
 This allows building smaller Swift programs by dynamically linking the Swift runtime libraries.
 The shared cache keeps the cost of loading these libraries low.

-Other platforms, such as Linux, do not ship with the Swift runtime libraries.
-As such a deployment of Swift program (e.g. a web service built with Swift) on such platform required one of 3 non-convenient options:
+Other platforms, such as the usual Linux distributions, do not ship with the Swift runtime libraries.
+Hence, a deployment of a Swift program (e.g. a web service built with Swift) on such platform requires one of three non-convenient options:

-1. Package the application with a "bag of SOs" (the runtime libraries) along side the program.
+1. Package the application with a "bag of shared objects" (the `libswift*.so` files making up Swift's runtime libraries) alongside the program.
-2. Statically link with the runtime libraries using the `--static-swift-stdlib` flag described above.
+2. Statically link the runtime libraries using the `--static-swift-stdlib` flag described above.
-3. Use a "runtime" docker image that contain the _correct version_ of the the runtime libraries.
+3. Use a "runtime" docker image that contain the _correct version_ of the the runtime libraries (matching the compiler version exactly).

-Out of the three options, the most convenient is #2 given that #1 requires manual intervention and/or additional wrapper scripts that use `ldd` to deduce the correct list of runtime libraries and #3 is convenient but version sensitive. #2 also has cold start performance advantage  because there is less dynamic library loading.
+Out of the three options, the most convenient is #2 given that #1 requires manual intervention and/or additional wrapper scripts that use `ldd`, `readelf` or similar tools to deduce the correct list of runtime libraries. #3 is convenient but version sensitive. #2 also has cold start performance advantage because there is less dynamic library loading.
 However #2 comes at a cost of bigger binaries.

 Stepping outside the Swift ecosystem, deployment of statically linked programs is often the preferred way on server centric platforms such as Linux, as it dramatically simplifies deployment of server workloads.
 For reference, Go and Rust both chose to statically link programs by default for this reason.